 It’s been a minute since I last shared a knitting pattern.
 This week, I have a knit blanket pattern that is classic and sleek, and also perfect for beginners.
 This blanket is a design I created for my mom’s best friend who just moved into a new house.
 I wanted to make something that would go with her new place regardless of how she decorated and what room she wanted to keep it in.
 So I chose neutral colors in black, gray, and cream and I love the way it looks!
-This is the Ammara Throw and I’ve included both the traditional knitting pattern and a recipe for making it on a knitting machine will come soon.
+This is the Ammara Throw and I’ve included the traditional knitting pattern below and the recipe for making it on a knitting machine will come soon.
 So let’s get into it!

 I made this throw on my Addi Express Professional, which I got over the summer to help me prepare for my craft fair.
 It is a bit pricey but there’s a lot you can do with it and after experimenting with beanies and scarves, I wanted to try something else with it.
 The first thing I wanted to make was this blanket.
 Because I intended the design to be simple and in stockinette anyways, the machine really helped me fly through this pattern.
 But if you don’t have a knitting machine, you can totally do this on a set of traditional needles too!

 I love the bigger gingham design of this knit blanket pattern.
 It means fewer color changes for me and I think it creates a more elegant finish than a smaller print.
 To make this on traditional needles, you’ll be working with two colors per row and wrapping the yarns when you change to the next section.
 It’s a simple technique that will give you a seamless blanket in the end.
 Also, this pattern uses the Mighty Stitch Bulky yarn from Knit Picks.
 Although it’s labeled as a bulky, and that’s how I refer to it, it’s slightly thinner than a true #5 bulky but thicker than medium weight.
 You can use either weight you like, but there may be a slight difference in the finished size.